 Today’s Lesson: Why Use Egg?

 I want to make this as simple as possible.
-I am going to share with you interesting stuff about eggs that I find out while doing my research and online classes.
+I am going to share with you interesting stuff about eggs that I find out while doing my research.
 The information I am going to share with you are from different sources, which I will try to explain the way that I understand it.
 Hopefully this will help you too that way that it helped me.
 Let’s get started!

 What’s In an Egg?

 This is an easy one, and you probably know the answer to this.
-Yolk is the yellow portion of the egg and this is full of nutrients, vitamins and Fats.
-Those who are watching their diet normally avoid the egg yolk because of the fat contents.
-Then we have the White which is packed with protein and water, the healthy part of the egg.
-Have you noticed, there is a white strand floating somewhere in the mix?
+The egg Yolk is the yellow portion of the egg and this is full of nutrients, vitamins and fats.
+I would say this is the delicious part of the egg which makes the baked goods creamy.
+Because this part of the egg is high in fat, people who are watching their diet normally avoid eating the egg yolk.
+Then we have the egg White which is packed with protein and water, the healthy part of the egg.
+Not as delicious as the egg yolk, but equally important in baking.
+Now, you might think, that’s it!
+Hold On! there is one more which is probably not familiar to most (including me).
+Have you noticed, there is a white strand floating somewhere in the egg when you open it?
 I thought before this is part of the egg white, but it seems this is actually part of what makes up the egg.
 This is called the chalazae.
 It anchors the yolk to the white and to the inside of the shell, keeping the yolk suspended.

 What Eggs Do in Baking Recipes?

 This is one interesting basic question with a very interesting explanation.
 Eggs play a major and important role in baking depending on how you use it.
 Generally, eggs creates structure and stability within a batter, they add moisture to cakes and other baked products, they help thicken and emulsify sauces like custards, they provide flavor, they affects the color of the baked products, and can even act as a glue or glaze like when use it in pie or tarts.